Somalia’s election standoff intensifies, raising risk of political violence

 The U.S. Embassy in Mogadishu issued a statement calling on the country’s leaders to “take immediate steps to de-escalate tensions.”
 The United States is Somalia’s biggest unilateral donor and has plowed billions of dollars into security and state-building initiatives over the past decade.

-Somalia was meant to hold elections at the parliamentary and presidential levels starting last year, but the process, which involves an indirect selection of candidates by elders from the country’s clan-based social structure, has been widely decried by Farmajo’s opposition as rigged.
+Somalia was meant to hold elections at the parliamentary and presidential levels starting last year, but the process, which involves an indirect selection of candidates by elders from the country’s clan-based social structure, has been widely decried by Mohamed’s opposition as rigged.
 A coalition of candidates including former presidents has boycotted the vote.

-When Farmajo won the last election, in 2017, many in the country had hoped the former New York state bureaucrat who held dual American citizenship would usher in a one-person, one-vote election system.
+When Mohamed — popularly known by his nickname “Farmajo” — won the last election, in 2017, many in the country had hoped the former New York state bureaucrat who held dual Somali and American citizenship would usher in a one-person, one-vote election system.
 Disputes over the process, difficulty creating a biometric system to register individual voters, and pandemic-related restrictions ended up derailing those aspirations.

 “Farmajo was seen as a reformer who would prioritize security and building state institutions in Somalia,” said Mahad Wasuge, director of the think tank Somali Public Agenda.
-Instead, the election process this year is just as “complex and imperfect” as when Farmajo took office, Wasuge said.
+Instead, the election process this year is just as “complex and imperfect” as when Mohamed took office, Wasuge said.

-Even the indirect election may take months more to get underway as the impasse between Farmajo and his opponents hardens.
-Claims made by the opposition that the process is compromised have been bolstered by recent statements from pro-Farmajo politicians who have openly acknowledged the politicization of the election.
+Even the indirect election may take months more to get underway as the impasse between Mohamed and his opponents hardens.
+The opposition’s claims that the process is compromised have been bolstered by recent statements from pro-Mohamed politicians who have openly acknowledged the politicization of the election.

-In one widely shared video, the vice president of Hirshabelle state told reporters that his administration would bypass traditional elders and handpick the winners of their state’s elections.
+In one widely shared video, the vice president of Hirshabelle state told reporters that his administration would bypass traditional elders and handpick the winners of the state’s elections.

 One would-be regional election candidate and a traditional elder involved in the candidate selection process told The Washington Post in interviews that they doubted the independence of the country’s electoral body.